manuelschroederdev/i18n-field-level-override-for-l10n/README.md

-# The Storyblok Nuxt Ultimate Tutorial: Part 1
+# Storyblok field level translation with override for l10n